 Figure 8.
 A delta shape. a.
-High similarity of the relative acoustic impedance at the well location, which shows a deltaic shape.
+High similarity of the relative acoustic impedance at the well locations, which shows a deltaic shape.
 This shape indicated that the delta could be slightly affected by tides. b. schematic of a delta shape affected by tides. c.
 Mahakham delta

+NOTE:

+Provide a seismic section cross cut the feeder the delta

+Provide a seismic section showing the erosional surface

-4. Conclusion
+4. Conclusions

 Integration of sedimentary processes based on the well data including core, biostratigraphy and wireline data with the seismic attributes indicates that the depositional environment of the target sand is a deltaic environment with minor marine influence.
 The facies of this reservoir are divided into two main facies which were separated by channel bases representing a lowstand.
 Below the channel base is mouth bar deposits formed during a regressive phase and above the channel base is backfilled distributary channel deposits formed during a transgressive phase.
 The thickness of the mouth bar deposits and backfilled channel deposits is 4m and 8m in average respectively